Home/Blog/Well-Being/General Awareness/How to Get Rid of Mosquitoes at Home: Effective Prevention and Control Methods

 Frequently Asked Questions (FAQs)

-Mosquitoes are repelled by natural scents such as citronella, eucalyptus, lavender, and lemongrass essential oils.
+Mosquitoes are repelled by scents from essential oils such as citronella, eucalyptus, lavender, lemongrass, and peppermint [5].

 How do I keep my room mosquito-free?